 Now that the holidays are over, your house is filled with new treasures that you didn’t have on the other side of the holidays.
 And if you’re lucky, you received a few gifts that have a practical place in your life instead of a decorative one.
-One example: sheets.
+One example: sheets with a thread count.
 When you’re married, it’s always safe to expect at least one set of sheets from friends who don’t know what else to buy you.
-Or maybe you used this holiday season to do a little practical shopping for yourself, and walked away from Bed, Bath, and Beyond with a new set of sheets and duvet.
+Or maybe you used this holiday season to do a little practical shopping for yourself and walked away from Bed, Bath, and Beyond with a new set of sheets and duvet.

 What to Know About Your Thread Counts

 Thread count is calculated by the number of threads in one square inch of material.
 For example, 100 lengthwise threads woven with 100 widthwise threads produce a count of 200.
 The higher the thread count, the finer the threads that have been woven together, and—so the rationale goes—the softer the material produced.

 Understandably, merchants look to produce materials with higher thread counts, so they can charge steeper prices.
 The problem with sky-high thread counts—and the reason you should be wary of buying into the trend—is that north of a thread count of 400, the quality of the material does not improve.
 Beyond a count of 400, the only thing that increases is usually the price tag.